Diet and Nutrition

 Determining a dietary and nutritional plan

-If you’re looking for ways to eat healthier, talk with your eye doctor and your general practitioner.
-You might also want to consider seeing a dietician who can help determine your nutritional needs, consider your eye health and any other medical conditions, and help you construct meal plans based around foods that are most beneficial for you.
+If you are looking for ways to eat healthier, talk with your eye doctor and your general practitioner.
+You might also want to consider seeing a dietitian, who can help determine your nutritional needs, consider your eye health and any other medical conditions, and help you construct meal plans based around foods that are most beneficial for you.